ECGonzales/ECGonzales.github.io/README.md

-## Code for My Website using GirHub Pages
+## Code for My Website using GitHub Pages

 This is the in progress setup for my website.
 Used Ellie Scwab's git repo fir her website as a template to start off with